FlutterQueen/website/docs/localization.md

 # Translation Loaders

-by default nations load assets from `assets/lang` and it is the recommended way to do so, but you can also load assets from anywhere you want maybe `API` or `Database` or any data Source
+by default nations load assets from `assets/lang` and it is the recommended way to do so, but you can also load assets from anywhere you want maybe `API` or `Database` or any data Source look below to know how to use custom loader

 by extending `NationsLoader` class and impalement your own `load(Locale locale)` function then set these loader as baseLoader in your config file